YCSU/Udacity_SDC_T2P4_PID_Control/README.md

 ### K<sub>p</sub>=0, K<sub>d</sub>=0, K<sub>i</sub>=0
 When all the coefficients are zeros, the CTE increased indefinitely.

 ![][image1]

 ### K<sub>p</sub>=0.09, K<sub>d</sub>=0, K<sub>i</sub>=0
 As we increased K<sub>p</sub>, the CTE initially decreased.
-However, the car overshot the ideal trajectory and started to oscillate
+However, the car overshot the ideal trajectory and started to oscillate.

 ![][image2]

 ### K<sub>p</sub>=0.09, K<sub>d</sub>=1.3, K<sub>i</sub>=0
  We also increased K<sub>d</sub>.
 The car was able to stay on the track.
 Notice that there is a spike.

 ![][image3]

 ### K<sub>p</sub>=0.09, K<sub>d</sub>=1.3, K<sub>i</sub>=0.003
-We also increased K<sub>i</sub>.
-The CTE becamce a bit smoother.
+We also increased K<sub>i</sub>. the amplitude of oscillation increased a bit.
 There is no steady state error in this case.
-However, if there was, I component would help correct this error
+However, if there was,  K<sub>i</sub> component would help correct this error.

 ![][image4]